it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/System_Integrity_Requirements.md

 > CIS Benchmarks are available for various database offerings such as SQL Server, MySQL, and PostgreSQL.
 Guidance for cloud-based databases are also available.

+Applies to: All

+Method: Copy

->Reference: CIS Security Best Practices for Non-Voting Election Technology 3.2.16
+> Reference: CIS Security Best Practices for Non-Voting Election Technology 3.2.16

 ## Maturity Level 3